 Many individuals experience attachment difficulties on a sub-clinical level.
 In fact, many of the common struggles adults face in relationship go back to early attachment patterns.
 This is not uncommon.
 RAD is a more significant form of attachment-related challenge.
 It is a trauma and stressor-related disorder for an individual who meets a defined set of diagnostic criteria.

 A: Not all students who are adopted perceive their adoption as a form of rejection.
-Any parent considering wilderness therapy for their child clearly loves that child and wants what is best for them.
+Any parent considering wilderness therapy for their child clearly loves their child and wants what is best for them.
 This includes considering the potential unintended consequences of a decision that is meant for their long-term best interest.

 Many students, adopted or not, initially perceive the treatment decision as an indication that they are the problem in the family.
 This can be experienced as subtle or outright rejection.
-One common challenge many students have upon enrollment is their difficulty accurately making sense of their relationships and the world around them.
-Each student at Open Sky comes into a peer group that can help make sense of their experience, including their parent’s decision to send them to Open Sky.
+One common challenge many students face upon enrollment is their difficulty accurately making sense of their relationships and the world around them.
+Each student at Open Sky comes into a peer group that can help make sense of their experience, including their parents’ decision to send them to Open Sky.

 A common conversation that occurs between students in the field is how much their parents must love them to provide them with such a unique opportunity to learn and grow.
-This is especially true when students see that their parents are committed to working alongside their child by participating in Wellness Weekends and Family Quests™.
+This is especially true when students see that their parents are committed to working alongside their child by participating in Wellness Weekends and the Family Quest™ experience.
 When students see their parents acknowledge their own need for growth, it shifts the focus away from a dynamic where the child is viewed as the “problem” in the family – what we would clinically term “the identified patient.”

 This sort of action by a parent can directly confront the adopted child’s belief that they are the problem and that they are being abandoned by being sent to wilderness therapy.
 In fact, when a parent is actively engaged in the Open Sky process, it reinforces the notion that the child is an integral part of the family.